milkev/Milkevs-Ore-Miners/README.md

    -advanced sifter block (incomplete recipes)

-   -tier 1 mining rig (no texture, no gui, no special structure blocks, no upgrade blocks, no io blocks, incomplete recipes)
+   -tier 1 mining rig (no gui, no upgrade blocks, no io blocks, incomplete recipes)

 ## to do before release;